We’ve put together our top market stall tips to help get you started.

 Whether you’re selling fruit and veg, to launching your own label, our guide to starting a market stall will drive you into the beginning of a successful journey.

-It will benefit you significantly if you partake in business or bookkeeping courses.
 Now I’m not saying you need to go out and enrol in a Bachelor of business, but education is key!
 This is possible without signing up to a class.
-Research as much as you can to teach yourself basic business skills as it is obligatory to be able to understand profit margins and the calculation of costs.
+Research as much as you can to teach yourself basic business skills as you must understand profit margins and the calculation of costs.
 As a business owner, you need to be comfortable with the financial aspects of running your new venture before diving in.

 Stand out from the crowd

 Coming up with a unique idea will get you noticed.
 You need to do your market research to figure out what is already being catered for in your region, and what is in demand.